kataw/kataw/src/parser/README.md

 To get the trailing comment you have to do this:

-`kataw.extractComment(root.source, 3, /* trailing */ true)`
+`kataw.getTrailingComments(root.source, 3)`

 It will skip all whitespace in the range from `3` to the start value of the next node.

 If there are line breaks in between it will stil find the comments within the same range.

 **Note** There are situations where you can't rely on the CST keyword or token nodes to extract comments.
 In this cases you need to use a *list*.

 *Lists* are specified in the ECMA specs.
 For example [BindingList](https://tc39.es/ecma262/#prod-BindingList).

 For example if you have an empty list like `()` - you are given the start and end values of the empty list and can extract the comments in the same way as with keyword and token CST nodes.

+## Punctuator tokens and others

+No punctuator tokens exists in the CST tree.
+This is a design choice to keep the CST as compact as possible.

+If you need to know the exact position of the `[` token in an emptry array literal list - `[]` - you will find it's position if you at the `start` value of the `ArrayLiteral` and the `start` value of the `ElementList` node.

+In this example the postion of `[` will be `0, 1`.

 ## Location tracking